Dr. Janet "Barbara" Cummings

 Classroom Aide and P.E.
 Teacher

 Born in Seattle, Washington, Eneko Zuniga is a second-year student at Western Nevada College in Carson City, pursuing a science degree.
-Growing up in the Basque Country, he most recently attended the EHU-UPV University (Donostia-San Sebastin, Spain).?His interests include soccer, rowing and fencing.
+Growing up in the Basque Country, he most recently attended the EHU-UPV University (Donostia-San Sebastin, Spain).His interests include soccer, rowing and fencing.
 He is a classroom aide at the Academy.
-He also engages the students in soccer and other athletic activities during recesses, and he will offer a fencing class as a P.E. elective during the 2018-2019 school year.
+He also engages the students in soccer and other athletic activities during recesses, and he has also taught our student’s fencing!

 Rodent Control Officer

 Gordi was feral at one time, and she is an excellent hunter.
 She makes it possible for us to enjoy our 14-acre campus, much of which is wilderness, without having pesky rodents in our buildings.
 Gordi loves people, and enthusiastically greets our staff and students as we arrive each morning.
 She hunts rodents at night, so that she can spend her days near the people she loves.